Should I come to campus?

 What do I do if I have been in contact with someone in the last 14 days who tested positive for COVID-19 and I have an on-campus class scheduled at main campus or Monroe Center?

 If you have been in contact with someone in the last 14 days who tested positive for COVID-19 DO NOT COME TO CLASS.
 The instructor will work with you to make up the required work.
 It is recommended that you get tested for COVID-19 if you have come in contact with someone who tested positive or who is sick with COVID-19.

 Are there new rules I need to follow on campus?

 Yes – the Code of Student Conduct has been modified to include the following COVID-Requirements:

-A. COVID-19 Requirements: All students must adhere to the following requirements related to personal responsibility while on College premises, as outlined in the FCC Roadmap to Resilience and Recovery.
+A. COVID-19 Requirements: All students must adhere to the following requirements related to personal responsibility while on College premises, as outlined in the FCC Roadmap to Resilience and Recovery plan.
 Failure to adhere to these requirements will be adjudicated in accordance with the procedures outlined in this document, Section VII, under the Code of Student Conduct Referral, Sanctions, and Appeal Process.

 - Face coverings, covering the nose and mouth, are required for anyone on College premises at all times.

 - Hand sanitizer use is required upon entrance/exit to classroom/learning spaces and College premises.

 - Physical distancing of at least six (6) feet is required and gatherings of no more than ten (10) individuals for anyone on College premises.